SidharthSunil/Smart-Traffic-Light-Control-System-Arduino/README.md

 You could use 2 sensors in each lane if you want to find length of the vehicle too.
 But that is optional for now.

-Refer code traffic1lane.ino for the main purpose.
+Refer code 'main code' > traffic1lane.ino for the main purpose.
 Other code snippets are for extended features.
 You could add those if you need.

-The extended features are still in beta mode
+<B> The extended features are still in beta mode.
+All the stable codes are in the folder 'main code' </B>